-Juicy chicken with a crispy, packed-with-flavor crust, enveloped with garlicky-caramelized onions, potatoes and mushrooms — all with a slight kick of heat from Poblano chiles.It’s what’s for dinner, and both of my boys will love it!
+Juicy chicken with a crispy, packed-with-flavor crust, enveloped with garlicky-caramelized onions, potatoes and mushrooms — all with a slight kick of heat from Poblano chiles.

-- 1/2 cup finely grated Parmesan cheese
+- 1/2 cup Parmesan cheese, finely grated

-- 2 teaspoons dried oregano divided
+- 2 teaspoons dried oregano, divided

-- 2 teaspoons dried thyme divided
+- 2 teaspoons dried thyme, divided

-- 1 tablespoon finely chopped garlic divided
+- 1 tablespoon garlic, finely chopped, divided

 - 5 tablespoons extra virgin olive oil

-- 1 1/2 cups thinly sliced crimini mushrooms washed and dried
+- 1 1/2 cups crimini mushrooms, washed and dried, thinly sliced

-- 3/4 cup finely chopped yellow onion
+- 3/4 cup yellow onion, thinly sliced

-- 4 boneless skinless chicken breasts (at least 1 1/2-inches thick)
+- 4 chicken breasts (about 1 1/2-inches thick), skinless, boneless

-- sea salt and freshly ground black pepper
+- salt and freshly ground black pepper

 Preheat the oven to 375 degrees F and adjust a rack to the center.